AlainParadis/designschool/_topics/page-layout-summative.md

 downloads:
 description:
 details: |
+  ## Page Layout summative

-  Students will create a layout, then save it in ePUB format.
+  - Students will use the , then save it in ePUB format.
+  -
 assignment: |

 ---